 The Bavarian State Orchestra

 The Bavarian State Orchestra is one of the most traditional orchestras in Germany and one of the best orchestras in the world today.
-It has been voted Orchestra of the Year for the ninth time by 50 international critics in surveys conducted by the magazine "Opernwelt".
+It has been voted Orchestra of the Year for the tenth time by 50 international critics in surveys conducted by the magazine "Opernwelt".

 The orchestra impresses with its versatility, both in the pit for opera and ballet performances and on stage for symphony and chamber concerts.
 The activities in Munich are complemented by numerous guest performances and concert tours, which regularly take the orchestra to the world's most important music centers.
 As the house orchestra, the Bavarian State Orchestra with its 144 musicians performs in almost every performance of the Bavarian State Opera.